psrc/travel-modeling/air_quality/emissions_inventory/README.md

 - Emissions estimates (grams or tons per day of a pollutant) for a model year are calculated for a county by identifying only roadway links within a county.
 City level emissions estimates are scaled based on the share of county VMT within the city boundaries.
 This calculation is performed in the [city_vmt.py script](https://github.com/psrc/travel-modeling/blob/master/air_quality/emissions_inventory/city_vmt.py)
 - County emissions estimates for non-model years introduce complications in that both the vehicle activity and emissions rates from an evolving fleet are changing.
     - Vehicle activity can be scaled versus a base year (2023) by applying observed county-level change from WSDOT's HPMS data.
 This data provides a percent change in VMT versus 2023, which is applied to the model base year.
 For instance, if VMT increases 2%, volumes on all model network links are multiplied by 1.02.
-    - Emissions rates must be taken as in interpolation between base year (2023) rates and the next available set of forecasting rates, which is currently 2035.
-PSRC assumes WA state law for 100% EV sales beginning in 2035, which is incorporated into the emission rates assumptions.
-For an analysis year of 2024, emissions rates are interpolated between 2023 and 2035 to provide the best guess for fleet emissions changes between model years.
+    - Emissions rates must be taken as in interpolation between base year (2023) rates and the next available set of [forecasted rates](https://github.com/psrc/travel-modeling/tree/master/air_quality/moves/2026_2050_RTP), which is currently 2035.
+PSRC assumes WA State's [Clean Vehicles Law](https://app.leg.wa.gov/wac/default.aspx?cite=173-423&full=true) will require 100% EV sales beginning in 2035, which is incorporated into the emission rates assumptions.
+For an analysis year non-model years such as 2024 and beyond, emissions rates are interpolated between 2023 and 2035 to provide the best guess for fleet emissions changes between model years.
     - For non-model years, the HPMS-scaled vehicle activity (VMT) is multiplied by the interpolated rates in the same manner as for a standard model year.
+The PSRC travel model is updated every four years, so when new baseline and forecast data are available, the process will be applied to the latest data.

 ## Outputs